 Last week I had a doozie of a headache!
 It actually lasted 2 days and NOTHING I did would get rid of it.
-The only thing that came CLOSE was the blend of essential oils that Edens Garden sells called Relief.
+The only thing that came CLOSE was a blend of essential oils.
 But even that couldn’t conquer this monster migraine!

 My son Erik came over to visit on the evening of day two of my headache dilemma and when he heard about my persistent pain he asked if I was taking any magnesium supplements.
 He said he’d recently read that taking magnesium may help prevent migraine headaches or at least shorten their duration.
 Apparently people who have migraines tend to have lower levels of magnesium.

 This got me thinking about a post I did last May about how important magnesium is to our overall health!
 It turns out that 80 percent of the U.S. population suffers from magnesium deficiency causing all kinds of health issues.
 Unfortunately, taking a magnesium supplement isn’t necessarily the answer because it is not easily absorbed through the digestive tract.